Katsuya100/AspectForUnity/README.md

 ## Pointcut Attributes

 Pointcut attributes specify which methods the advice method will be applied to.
 Multiple conditions can be set and are matched with AND conditions.
+Pointcuts may be placed on the advice method or on its declaring type, including enclosing declaring types.

 ### RegexPointcut

 Match methods using regular expressions against the internal representation called `method identifier name`.
 By combining with `PointcutNameFlag`, you can specify elements to include in the `method identifier name`.

+When the second argument is omitted, `RegexPointcut` uses `PointcutNameFlag.Simple`.

-*Example of method identifier name
+*Example method identifier name (`Simple`)
 `String SampleController::GetStatus<T>(Int32 parameter)`

 ```.cs